 Yoga is quite a popular choice when it comes to improving the quality of life, coping with mental health issues, and increasing the amount of daily physical activity.
 But is this popularity founded in scientific evidence?
 Most research reviews, today, conclude that Yoga has a generally positive influence on the mind and body – as judged by practitioners as well as clinicians.
 Researchers, as well as practitioners, are of the opinion that Yoga is an evidence-based and effective form of therapy for depression.
+And on top of that, Yoga gives people a sense of purpose and meaning – a valuable aspect of life that improves well-being.

 There is evidence for Yoga to be an excellent augmenting treatment for depression when used alongside medication.
 When combined with other forms of therapy such as cognitive behavioral therapy, dialectical behavior therapy, and counseling, the positive effects are magnified.
 It’s almost an unequivocal conclusion that practicing Yoga can reduce the impact and intensity of depressive symptoms.

 There are many instances where medication and cognitive behavioral therapy are inadequate in treating depression.
 This is where Yoga can step in as an additional and complementary form of therapy over and above other forms of therapy.
 Researchers consider Yoga to be a valid treatment to decrease depressive symptoms in such patients as well.
+Yoga is an excellent form of treatment to cope with depression, especially when medication and counseling don't help much.
+Click To Tweet

 When treatments need to be evaluated, researchers rely on Randomized control trials.
 These sort of studies try to control and vary treatment styles enough to establish a modest prediction of what works and what doesn’t.